mostafashawki/lambda-deploy/README.md

 That's it!
 The Lambda function will be deployed automatically whenever changes are pushed to the `main` branch of your repository.
 You can view the workflow execution details in the "Actions" tab of your GitHub repository.

 ---

-Please make sure to replace

- `YOUR_LAMBDA_FUNCTION_NAME` with the desired name for your Lambda function, and `YOUR_AWS_ROLE_ARN` with the actual ARN of the IAM role you created in step 2.